ac1989/calary-man-server/README.md

 - Users can login / sign up with a username / password.
 - Users can connect OAuth services to an existing account.
-- Users can log their daily weight and total calory intake.
+- Users can log their daily weight and total calorie intake.
 - Calary Man will auto adjust a user's recommended intake base on their logged weight and intake.

 #### Future